 Nair is a co-founder and member of the editorial collective Against Equality; she contributed to their first book, Against Equality: Queer Critiques of Gay Marriage as well as the second, Against Equality: Don't Ask to Fight Their Wars, and the third, Against Equality: Prisons Will Not Protect You.
 She is also a member of the Chicago grassroots organisation Gender JUST (Justice United for Societal Transformation) and recently became its Policy Director (a volunteer position) and co-cordinator of the Chicago chapter of South Asians for Justice, a new group devoted to forging a radical South Asian-inflected political vision outside of electoral politics and Bobby Jindal.
 Nair was, from 1999-2003, a member of the now-defunct Queer to the Left.
 Her activist work includes gentrification, immigration, public education, and youth at risk.

 She is currently working on a book tentatively titled Strange Love, about neoliberalism and affect.
 The work includes chapters on the discourses around autism, animal rights, immigration reform, gay marriage, and workplace feminism; the point of entry is to consider how "movements" arond these issues adopt the language and even the strategies of left/radical politics while in fact being deeply embedded in a pallid liberal and often even deeply conservative framework.
-Starting in Fall/Winter 2011, Nair will begin a year-long residency at Chicago's Mess Hall, and curate shows and forums around the topics covered in the book.
+In Fall/Winter 2011, Nair held a year-long residency at Chicago's Mess Hall, to curate shows and forums around the topics covered in the book.

 We’re gradually adding more images and keywords, so please bear with us; let us know if you find any broken links or are looking for a specific piece.

 A last note: writing is Yasmin Nair’s main source of income.
 While she relishes the freedom that freelance writing gives her, she suffers the effects of being an uninsured person in a country which still does not grasp the necessity for real health care reform.
-If you like her work and politics and would like to show your support by helping her get back on her feet, please consider making a donation of any size, in cash or kind (gift certificates for office supplies, groceries, or chiropractor’s visits for a badly sprained knee are especially welcome).
+If you like her work and politics and would like to show your support , please consider making a donation of any size, in cash or kind (gift certificates for office supplies, groceries, or chiropractor’s visits for a badly sprained knee are especially welcome).
 There is a “Donate” button among the tabs on the top of the home page.

 Please do not send any relevant materials to any of the publications listed above.